About Personal Financial Disclosure Statement

 * The executive head of every state department or agency, whether elected or appointed;

 * Each member of the General Assembly;

-* The executive director of each state board, commission, or authority and the members thereof;
+* The executive director of each state board, commission, authority, or council and the members thereof;

 * Every elected county official and every elected member of a local board of education; and